connoralittle/fond-utils/README.md

 $ fond-utils determinize --input tests/domain_03.pddl --output determinized-domain.pddl
 ```

-The name of the determinized domain will be the original name with a possible suffix separated with an underscore (default `_ALLOUT`).
+The name of the determinized domain will be the original name with a possible suffix separated with an underscore (default `_NEW`).
+Use `--suffix-domain ""` to use no suffix (same name as original domain).

 The deterministic versions of a non-deterministic action are enumerated (starting from 1) with possible prefix and suffix on the number, each part separated with an underscore `_`.
 For example, the third deterministic action of operator `move` would be named `move_<PREFIX>_3_<SUFFIX>`; if no prefix or suffix is set, it would be just `move_3`.

 > [!TIP]
-> To change the default prefix `DETDUP` use the options `--prefix`, and to add a suffix after the number, use `--suffix`.
+> To change the default operator name prefix `DETDUP` use the options `--prefix`, and to add a suffix after the number, use `--suffix`.
+To set the suffix for the domain name use `--suffix-domain`.
 To get the resulting PDDL printed on console use `--console`:

 ```lisp
 $ fond-utils  determinize --input tests/domain_03.pddl --prefix "PRE" --suffix "SUF"  --prefix-domain "NEW" --console